 The following topics were discussed; the opportunities to identify unpaid carers, how to address challenges faced by carers and connecting carers with support.

-The Carers Employability Support and Employment Opportunities webinar is welcoming unpaid carers and carers centre staff to attend.
-It will inform on work, finance and the support unpaid carers receive going into employment.
+The Carers Employability Support and Employment Opportunities webinar welcomed unpaid carers and carers centre staff on Wednesday 7th June.
+It informed on work, finance and the support unpaid carers receive going into employment.

-There's a number of activities and events happening on 5-11 June across the UK for all ages that can be attended in-person or online.
+There were a number of activities and events that happened on 5-11 June across the UK for all ages that can be attended in-person or online.

-You can get involved in a wide range of activities and events Carers Trust are organising during Carers Week.
+Carers Trust organised a wide range of activities and events during Carers Week.
 Find out here.